vsilent/smarty-bot/README.md

 SmartyBot
 ==========

-SmartyBot is a xmpp (gtalk) bot written in python plus 0MQ lib.
+SmartyBot is a xmpp (gtalk) bot written in python and using 0MQ lib.
 <br>